 Deliver to Post Office

-Deliver to Post Office is a delivery option available via Canada Post's Web Services program that allows online consumers the choice to have their items(s) delivered using Xpresspost or Expedited Parcel services to a post office of their preference and convenience.
-Canada Post has an extensive network of secure post office facilities which also makes this service ideal for high value or temperature sensitive items.
+Deliver to Post Office is a delivery option available through Canada Post's Web Services.
+The option allows the customers online consumers the choice to have their items(s) delivered using Xpresspost or Expedited Parcel services to a post office of their preference and convenience.
+Canada Post has an extensive network of secure post office facilities, which also makes this option ideal for high-value or temperature-sensitive items.

-An automated email notification is issued to the addressee once the item is delivered to the Post Office, advising them their parcel is ready for pick up.
-If the item has not been picked up after 5 days, the addressee will receive a second email and a phone message to remind them to pick up their item.
+An automated email notification is issued to the addressee once the item is delivered to the post office, advising that the parcel is ready for pickup.
+If the item is not picked up after five days the addressee will receive a second email and a phone message reminding them to pick up the item.

-The addressee or their representative will be asked to show one valid piece of government-issued photo identification at the post office for authentication.
-After 15 days if the item has not been picked up, it will be returned to the originating address indicated on the shipping label.
+The addressee or a representative will be asked to show one valid piece of government-issued photo identification at the post office for authentication.
+After 15 days, if the item has not been picked up, it will be returned to the originating address indicated on the shipping label.